danielmuthama/Hamming-Code/README.md

 # Hamming-Code

+        Press 1 for generating hamming code
+        Press 2 for finding error in hamming code

 > Understanding the Concept:-

 Hamming code is a block code that is capable of detecting up to two simultaneous bit errors and correcting single-bit errors.
 It was developed by R.W.
 Hamming for error correction.